Kepler K2 observations of the transitional millisecond pulsar PSR J1023+0038: Flaring Activity

 This hypothesis is reinforced by the autocorrelation function of the flares, Figure~\ref{fig:flare_autocor}, which shows correlations between flares over an exponential-decay time scale of about 43 min ($0.030$ days).

 As can be seen in Figure~\ref{fig:flare_light_curve}, there are contiguous successions of flares as the light curve goes rapidly (sometimes within one data point i.e. 1~min) below and above the 3-sigma threshold around the most intense flares.
 Whether these successions of flares should be considered as single long events, or studied as a separate subpopulation is not clear.
-When excluding these successions from the sample, the main difference to our analysis is that the flare frequency distribution (Figure~\ref{fig:flare_freq}) monotonously decreases with flare count.
+When excluding these successions from the sample, the main difference to our analysis is that the flare frequency distribution (Figure~\ref{fig:flare_freq}) monotonously decreases with the number of flares per day.

 We also investigated a possible link between the flaring activity and other parameters such as average luminosity of the baseline (Figure~\ref{fig:full_lc}) or the increase in local variability (Figure~\ref{fig:running_variance}).
 None of the previous quantities seem to present any correlation.